MIQ halt: 'Extreme pressure' due to Omicron-infected arrivals

 The Government has defended halting the availability of managed isolation rooms, saying the MIQ system is facing "extreme pressure" from Omicron-infected arrivals.

-Covid Response Minister Chris Hipkins said the MIQ pause - announced via social media last night - also recognised how easily the Omicron variant can spread.
+Covid-19 Response Minister Chris Hipkins said the MIQ pause - announced via social media last night - also recognised how easily the Omicron variant can spread.

-"No decisions have been made on the date, sequence and conditions for the border reopening and Cabinet will consider options within the next couple of weeks based on the most up to date advice," he said.
+"No decisions have been made on the date, sequence and conditions for the border reopening and Cabinet will consider options within the next couple of weeks based on the most up to date advice.

 "Until then, we are not in a position to release more MIQ rooms."

-Hipkins said the focus would continue on encouraging people to get booster vaccine jabs and immunising kids aged 5-11 "before Omicron takes hold in the community".
+Hipkins said the focus would continue on encouraging people to get booster vaccine jabs and immunising children aged 5-11 "before Omicron takes hold in the community".

 Read More